-All Images Plays all images on a memory card in order. = Date Plays images bearing a specified date in order. Ű My Category Plays the images in the selected category in order.
-Folder ler Plays images in a specified folder in order.
+All Images Plays all images on a memory card in or Plays all images on a memory card in order.
+Date Plays images bearing a specified date in order. Ú My Category Plays the images in the selected category in or Folder Plays images in a specified folder in order.
+Plays images in a specified folder in order.
 Movies Plays movie files only, in order.
 Plays movie files only, in order.
-Stills Plays still images only, in order Plays still images only, in order. ★1 - ★3 Custom 1-3 Custom Plays the images selected for each slide show, Custom 1, Custom 2 or Custom 3, in order (p.
-134).
+Stills Plays still images on Plays still images only, in order. ∗1 - ∗3 Custom 1-3 Plays the images selected for each slide show, Custom 1, Custom 2 or Custom 3, in order

-Select [Slide Show].
+1 Select [Slide Show].

-- 1. Press the (MENU) button.
+- 1. Press the wend button.

-- 2. In the menu, use the for s button to select .
+- 2. In the menu, use the or button to select . •

-- 3. Press the (Func) button.
+- 3. Press the (SET) button.

-20 Slide Show..
-My Category..
-Erase...
-Om Protect..
-Red-Eye Correction...
-Trimming.
+Slide Show...
+My Category...
+Page Frase...
+P Red-Eye Correction...
+Trimming...